-Honda, Toyota and Nissan turn to air freight as port issues impact supply chain
+Honda, Toyota and Nissan turn to air freight as supply chain impacted

 As the West Coast port issues continue few industry sectors are finding the impact to business quite as pronounced as the big three Japanese automakers.
 The port delays are gnawing away at the economy in general with it estimated that in total the commercial freight traveling through these ports accounts for a staggering 12.5 percent of the nation's GDP.
 Numbers like that make you sit up and take notice and it's no wonder that air freight and air charter services are a growing option for many.
 For some automakers so reliant on imports from Asia the obstacles increase on a day-to-day basis.